 Patients in our IOP are scheduled to participate in therapy for a minimum of 9 hours per week so they can work with our licensed therapists to learn how to combat negative thinking.
 Scheduling and the number of these sessions are adaptable to fit each patient’s needs.
 IOP is beneficial to clients who have families to care for and careers to get back to.

 All of our substance abuse levels of care are designed to meet people in whatever stage of addiction recovery they’re in.
-The level of treatment a patient is placed in depends on their clinical assessments, plus whether they require medication-assisted care and their progress in treatment.
+The level of treatment a patient is placed in depends on their clinical assessments, plus whether they require medication-assisted care and their treatment progress.
 This ensures that patients are never at too slow or too quick of a pace regarding their care.